andywhardy/haskell-gae/README.md

 ## Prerequisites

 To run locally you must have Haskell and Stack installed on your operating system.
-To upload to GCP you need to have editor writes to a GCP project and have the gcloud tool installed and available on your OS path.
+To upload to GCP you need to have editor rights to a GCP project and have the gcloud tool installed and available on your OS path.

 For further information on installing Haskell or Stack for your OS please see: